pixelated/website/develop_pixelated.md

     all unnecessary privileges as soon as possible.

-The entire user agent management is delegated to:
+>The entire user agent management is delegated to:

-* __pixelated-dispatcher server__
+* __pixelated-dispatcher manager__

-    The server is not accessible from the web and is responsible for managing the lifecycle of the instances.
+    The manager is not accessible from the web and is responsible for managing the lifecycle of the instances.
     It provides a RESTful API to create/start/stop/delete/... agents.
 It uses [docker](https://github.com/dotcloud/docker) to isolate the agents from each other and to provide the necessary runtime environment.

-__Setting up the Development Environment__

-* As the default provider is based on docker you need a running docker daemon somewhere.
-So you have to set DOCKER_HOST to the according value, e.g.

-        export DOCKER_HOST=tcp://192.168.59.103:2375

-* If you are working on OS X, we recommend [boot2docker](http://boot2docker.io/) as there is no native docker support.

-* To setup a dev environment, call:

-        git clone git@github.com:pixelated-project/pixelated-dispatcher.git
-        virtualenv pixelated_dispatcher_venv   # or created elsewhere
-        source pixelated_dispatcher_venv/bin/activate
-        cd pixelated-dispatcher
-        pip install -r requirements.txt

-        python setup.py test
+**To set up your full-fledged dispatcher development environment visit <a href="https://github.com/pixelated-project/pixelated-dispatcher">Github: pixelated-dispatcher.</a>**

+### 3. Pixelated Platform

+* It is the objective of the Pixelated Platform to provide a simple to install and maintain mail server based on the LEAP Platform.

+* Bare with us: we are not quite there, yet, with our Images.
+Stay tuned, there's more to come on <a href="https://github.com/pixelated-project/pixelated-platform">Github: pixelated-platform.</a>

+**In the meantime we recommend checking out <a href="https://leap.se/en">the LEAP project</a>!**